 2. Give baby a massage

-Whilst there are plenty of baby massage groups around the country which you can go to, but there’s no need to confine baby massage to a class.
+Whilst there are plenty of baby massage groups around the country which you can go to, there’s no need to confine baby massage to a class.
 Watch a few YouTube videos and then get down to some wonderful bonding time together.

 3. Make and play with sensory bottles

 Pop down to the high street in search of baby toys, and you’ll come home with a wallet considerably lighter.
-However, many favourite baby toys can be made at home, including these delightful sensory bottles which will keep your little one mesmerised.
+However, many favourite baby toys can be made at home, including sensory bottles which will keep your little one mesmerised.